 Many of you may need to know what to bring on Vietnam motorbike tours.
 This page will offer more ideas on this important subject.

-You don’t need to bring everything with you on the trip, pack essential things in a small bag (medium size, max 10kg) and put it on the back of the bike.
-You can leave your big bag(s) with us at the company office in Hanoi or pay a shipping fee to send them the final destination if you do Ho Chi Minh trail trip(s).
-We used to provide saddle bags and found out that they blocked the traffic when we passed through many towns on the road and haven’t used them since mid-2007.
+You don’t need to bring everything with you on the trip, pack essential things in a small bag (medium size, max 10kg), and put it on the back of the bike.
+You can leave your big bag(s) with us at the company office in Hanoi or pay a shipping fee to send them to the final destination if you do the Ho Chi Minh trail trip(s).
+We used to provide saddlebags and found out that they blocked the traffic when we passed through many towns on the road and haven’t used them since mid-2007.

 Here are items we suggest for motorcycle touring.

-rain gloves, Wellington boots (rubber boots for rainy season from April to September), summer gloves, balaclava, T-shirts, socks & underwear, long sleeved shirts, turtle-neck shirts, extra jeans, a light jacket, leather chaps, zip-lock bags, riding boots, bandannas, sunglasses, goggles, and contact lens solution.
+rain gloves, Wellington boots (rubber boots for the rainy season from April to September), summer gloves, balaclava, T-shirts, socks & underwear, long-sleeved shirts, turtle-neck shirts, extra jeans, a light jacket, leather chaps, zip-lock bags, riding boots, bandannas, sunglasses, goggles, and contact lens solution.

-a first aid kit, emergency contact number, list medical conditions, list medications, a flash light, chargers and a duct tape.
+a first aid kit, emergency contact number, list medical conditions, list medications, a flashlight, chargers, and duct tape.

 Some hotels on the road do provide express overnight laundry services.
 Therefore, you won’t need too many sets of clothes, especially in summer.

-You are welcome to suggest other items you think we might need to advise for what to bring on Vietnam motorbike tours.
+You are welcome to suggest other items you think we might need to bring on Vietnam motorbike tours.
 Some people may need special devices or equipment.